What is Amber Alert?

 The Amber Alert program is an urgent bulletin system established in the United States — and since adopted in Canada — that is activated in some cases of child abduction.

-It uses electronic highway signs and designated local broadcasters to announce the name and a description of the abducted child, plus descriptions of any vehicle suspected of being involved in the crime.
+It uses electronic highway signs, designated local broadcasters and wireless signals to announce the name and a description of the abducted child, plus descriptions of any vehicle suspected of being involved in the crime.

 The first Amber Alert system was established in 1996 in Texas after a nine-year-old girl, Amber Hagerman, went missing.
 She was riding her bicycle near home when she was kidnapped and murdered.
 The killing remains unsolved.